PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 AKA ***Castle Arakhain***
 ## Concept

+> [!important]
-- The Lighthouse is a well-known research facility and FOB for the Church of the Silver Flame.
+> - The Lighthouse is a well-known research facility and FOB for the Church of the Silver Flame.
 Recently, it came under attack by Lords of Dust Agents, who are on the hunt for the Fragmented Khyber Dragonshard that [[Professor Baelen ir'Torn|Baelen]] carries.
-- Baelen and the Priest managed to escape through a teleportation circle in the basement.
+> - Baelen and the Priest managed to escape through a teleportation circle in the basement.

 ## Locations

 #### Main Chamber.